ShreeshaN/SpringBoot-SpringDataJPA-SpringDataCassandra/README.md

 # SpringBoot-SpringDataJPA-SpringDataCassandra

-This repository contains the basic project skeleton required top set up Spring boot with Spring data JPA and Cassandra
+This repository contains the basic project skeleton required to set up Spring boot with Spring data JPA and Spring data Cassandra